bayugyug/imgur-uploader-api/README.md

 ## imgur-uploader-api

 ### A simple golang script that bridge the Imgur REST API

+	( customize-image-upload-only as a mini-test )

 ### Registration Quickstart